-What about casual clothes, though?
-Things like t-shirts—is ironing necessary for those types of garments?
 At the end of the day, it depends on your preference.
 Does the idea of wearing a creased tee bother you?
 If so, maybe give it a quick iron.
 Otherwise, you can just wear it as is.

 Basic Irons

-Chances are, you’re familiar with the basic iron—these are the ones with a metal sole plate at the bottom.
-How do they work?
-They come with a dial on the body, which allows you to control the temperature.
-While inexpensive, however, they might not have all the features that you need.
 For instance, you might not be able to achieve a proper press unless you use a spray bottle.
 Not to mention that these units tend to be bulky and heavy!

 Steam Irons

 Steam irons are probably the most common type of iron.
-Equipped with a water tank, they are capable of producing steam, which helps to create a neater finish—especially with fabrics such as linen or common.
-What’s more, is that they are capable of releasing a burst of steam—this comes in handy when you’re working with stubborn wrinkles.
-On top of that, these irons typically also have a retractable cord and an auto shut-off.
+They come equipped with a water tank and are capable of producing steam, which helps to create a neater finish—especially with delicate fabrics such as linen or common.

 Vertical Steam Irons

-Vertical steam irons are pretty much what they sound like—they’re steam irons that can be used vertically.
-If anything, they’ve become more and more popular over the past few years.
-Why?
-They’re small and convenient.
-With the press of a button, you’ll be able to reduce wrinkles quickly and easily.
+With the press of a button, you’re able to reduce wrinkles quickly and easily.
 They might be a little more expensive than other irons, but the convenience is worth it.

 Travel Irons

-Travel irons are much smaller than other irons.
-After all, they’re meant to be portable so that you can take them with you when you’re travelling!
 For instance, many of them are foldable and cordless.
 As far as features go, it depends on the model that you have—some offer steam capabilities while others are more basic.

 10 Tips for How to Iron Your Clothes Properly